ionoid/docs.ionoid.io/docs/debug/debug-devices.md

 right and if the device is still up and able to handle `ssh`.

+### 3.2.
+Via Other Ways

+**TODO**
+To connect to your device via Serial connection.

-## Troubleshooting IoT Device
+## 4. Troubleshooting IoT Device

-Assuming you succefully `ssh-ed` into your device, nformation about services and Apps can be found using the `systemctl` utility.
+Assuming you succefully `logged-in` into your device, information about status, services and Apps can be found using the `systemctl` utility.

+### 4.1 Troubleshooting System status

 * To get the overall status of the Device: